What Is a Capital Campaign? Ultimate Guide for Nonprofits

 • 5.
 Campaign Kick-Off

 Once you conclude the quiet phase, you’ll launch your capital campaign publicly.
-Host a launch party for your community, begin a major multi-channel marketing push, and reach out to the local press to expand your reach even further.
+Host a launch event for your community, begin a major multi-channel marketing push, and reach out to the local press to expand your reach even further.

 • 6.
 Public Phase